nikhilsukhdev/Netflix-Data-Analysis/README.md

 This project explores some insights on Netflix data.

 ### About the data
 The dataset used for analysis is an open-sourced dataset, available for free download.
-The dataset has been included in this repositiry.
+The dataset has been included in this repository.

 ### A 4 step data analysis pipeline has been :
 **1. Exploring the data**